OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-46.md

 Pack your belongings for exile, you who live in Egypt, for Memphis will become a desolation, laid waste without inhabitant.

 ## Jeremiah 46:20
-Egypt is a beautiful heifer, but a gadfly is coming against her from the north.
+Egypt is like a beautiful heifer, but a gadfly is coming against her from the north.

 ## Jeremiah 46:21
-The mercenaries in her ranks are like fattened calves.
+The mercenaries in her ranks are like well-fed calves.
 They too will turn and flee together, they will not stand their ground, for the day of disaster is coming upon them, the time for them to be punished.

 ## Jeremiah 46:22
 Her sound will move along like a fleeing serpent as the enemy advances in force; they will come against her with axes, like men who cut down trees.